LordK1/Fyber/README.md

 ## Tasks: (Passed)
-* 1. Create a form asking for the variables (Uid, API key, appid, pub0) => [MainActivity.java](./app/src/main/java/com/k1/fyber/MainActivity.java#get)
+* Create a form asking for the variables (Uid, API key, appid, pub0) => [GetParameterDialogFragment.java](./app/src/main/java/com/k1/fyber/GetParameterDialogFragment.java)
-* 2. Make the request to the API passing the params and the authentication hash => [MainActivity.java]
+* Make the request to the API passing the params and the authentication hash => [MainActivity.java](./app/src/main/java/com/k1/fyber/MainActivity.java#get)
-* 3. Get the result from the response.
+* Get the result from the response.
 [OffersFragment.java](./app/src/main/java/com/k1/fyber/OffersFragment.java)
-* 4. Check the returned hash to check that it’s a real response (check signature)
+* Check the returned hash to check that it’s a real response (check signature)[MainActivity#OffersDataCallback](./app/src/main/java/com/k1/fyber/OffersFragment.java#OffersDataCallback)
+* Render the offers in a view.
+[MainActivity#OffersDataCallback](./app/src/main/java/com/k1/fyber/OffersFragment.java#OffersDataCallback)
+    - If we have offers there we render them (title, teaser, thumbnail hires and payout)
+    - If we have no offers there we render a message like ‘No offers’
+* Create functional and unit tests (choose your tool) [MainActivityRobolectricTest.java](./app/src/test/java/com/k1/fyber/MainActivityRobolectricTest.java)
+* Check Fyber Mobile Offer API Documentation at http://developer.fyber.com/content/android/offer-wall/offer-api/
+* Create a github repository and send us the URL with the solution of the challenge [Fyber](https://github.com/LordK1/Fyber)

+## CAUTION
+Please, Notice it's really experimental project, maybe not convenient for real production project, and I just try to pass tasks of this challenge !!!
+Maybe there are a lot of better solutions for some parts, whatever some parts are useless or unimportant but used to because I want to showcasing my skills and experiences in Android Development!!

 ## Requirements & Installation
-You can download APK (app/app-release.apk) file from this [link](),
+You can download APK (app/app-release.apk) file from this [link](./app/app-release.apk),

 Or make it from source as below :